 We are walking in the woods in Gaylordsville, Connecticut in 1965.
 It was my father, me, my brother Tim, my dad‘s best friend Bobby, and his son Simon.
 My dad saw a copperhead snake and killed it instantly with what looked to be a 10-pound rock.
 About 20 percent of my mind was thinking what a shame to kill something living, and the other 80 percent of my mind, considering how venomous copperheads are, was thinking, “Thank you Dad for protecting all of us.”

 When I was nine years old in the fourth grade, I had an accident while playing hide and seek.
-My foot slipped into a concrete drain pipe with a missing cover, and a pipe with a big chip in the top lip cut me about three inches below my left knee.
+My foot slipped into a concrete drain pipe with a missing cover, and a pipe with a big chip in the top lip cut my left about three inches below my left knee.
 The wound went all the way to the bone.
-As the blood was pouring down my leg, the pain was so intense that I told my dad: “Kill me, I want to die.”
+As the blood was pouring down my leg, the pain was so intense that I told my dad “Kill me, I want to die.”
 He was scrubbing the dirt out of my wound, and then looked up at me and said, “Oh no, you’re going to be just fine.”
 That calmness and confidence was what I really needed at that moment.
 He was my hero.
 I will never forget that.

 I remember when my dad knocked me out the back door for disrespecting him in front of company.